FraN-onLine/GWACalc/README.md

     gwa FLOAT NOT NULL,
     included BOOLEAN DEFAULT TRUE
 );

+too lazy to work on it further so just run it at xampp/htdocs/(folder)/index.php, start both apache and mysql at xampp control then open at localhost/(folder)/index.php

 make sure to set user and pass on the program
 life is better without pathfit